 Starting positions for Indy 500 winners

-The first three rows (starting positions 1st-9th) have produced 73 winners (69.5%), while only four races (3.8%) have been won from a driver starting of 23rd or lower.
+The first three rows (starting positions 1st-9th) have produced 73 winners (69.5%).
+The top ten starting positions have produced 75 (71.4%).
+Only four races (3.8%) have been won from a driver starting of 23rd or lower.
 The pole position (21 wins) is the starting position that has produced the most wins, most recently Simon Pagenaud in 2019.

 As the bar chart illustrates, the pole position and the rest of the top five account for the most wins.
 It should not be a mystery as to why the top five, etc., account for the most wins.
 The cars starting up front are typically the fastest cars in the field, and would naturally start the race as favorites.
 Note that while seven races have had more than the traditional 33 starters (most recently there were 35 in 1997), no race has been won from that far back.
 The furthest back any race has been won from is 28th starting position (twice).
 For simplicity, starting positions 34 through 42 (accounting for zero wins) were left off of the bar chart.